dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

     };
 ```

-`Moira` is an abstract class that requires the implementation of the four mentioned methods.
-These functions provide the basic functionality for transferring bytes or words between the CPU and memory.
+The Moira class is abstract, requiring the implementation of the four mentioned methods.
+They handle memory access by reading and writing bytes and words.

-Alternatively, Moira can be configured to declare all interfacing functions as non-virtual to speed up emulation.
-This solution has been chosen by vAmiga to achieve maximum speed.
+Alternatively, for better performance, Moira can be configured to use non-virtual functions (as done in vAmiga).

+## Configuring the CPU

-After instantiating an object of your custom CPU class, the CPU needs to be configured.
-The most important property is the emulated CPU type which can be selected by the following API functions:
+After instantiating your CPU class, configure the CPU model:

 - `void setModel(Model cpuModel)`

-  Currently supported CPU models are:
+  The following models are supported:

   - `M68000`
   - `M68010`
   - `M68EC020`
   - `M68020`

-  This functions configures both the CPU core and the disassembler.
+  This function configures both the CPU core and disassembler.
+To configure them separately:

 - `void setModel(Model cpuModel, Model dasmModel)`

   This function configures the CPU core and the disassembler seperately.
-The function has been intentionally overloaded to let the disassembler support a broader range of cpu models.
-Whereas the emulated CPU core is restricted to the models mentioned above, the disassembler is capable of producing output for higher-end CPUs, too.
+The function has been intentionally overloaded to let the disassembler support a broader range of CPU models.
+Whereas the emulated CPU core is restricted to the models mentioned above, the disassembler supports higher-end CPUs.
 These CPUs are specified by the following keys:

   - `M68EC030`
   - `M68030`